http4k/www/src/website/content/commercial-terms.md

 ## 5. PAYMENT OF FEES

 5.1 License Fees
-Unless otherwise specified in an executed Quote or handled through a reseller, Customer will pay http4k the applicable fees as set forth at https://http4k.org (the "Pricing") for the Licensed Materials selected and/or used by Customer (the "Fees") without any right of set-off or deduction.
+Unless otherwise specified in an executed Quote or handled through a reseller, Customer will pay http4k the applicable fees set forth in the applicable Quote or
+Order (the "Fees") without any right of set-off or deduction.

 5.2 Usage Monitoring and True-Up
 Customer agrees to: